-The Study Area has a system of roads and trails maintained primarily by Coconino National Forest (figure 4).Walnut Canyon Monument Entrance Road (NF 622) is maintained by the National Park Service; other named roads north of the Monument and south of I-40 include East Old Walnut Canvon Road, South Cosnino Road, South Tall Tales Road, and East Wapia Trail.
+The Study Area has a system of roads and trails maintained primarily by Coconino National Forest see (figure 3).
+Walnut Canyon Monument Entrance Road (NF 622) is maintained by the National Park Service and owned by the U.S. Forest Service1; other named roads north of the monument and south of I-40 include East Old Walnut Canyon Road, South Cosnino Road, South Tall Tales Road, and East Wapia Trail.
 U.S. Forest Service road and trail segments within the Study Area include: B 301, NF 128, NF 303, NF 790, NF 9121, NF 9125, NF 9129, NF 9135, NF 9160, NF 9169, NF 9170, NF 9172, NF 9475, NF 9481, NF 9482, NF 9483, NF 9484, and NF 9489.
 No paved roads or utility corridors occur except on the boundaries.
 Road maps are available on the Coconino National Forest website.
-The travel map is expected to be revised in April 2013, and each vear the U.S. Forest Service will revisit the travel management plan.
-Walnut Canyon and its major side drainages are closed to motorized vehicles.
+The travel map is expected to be revised in April 2013, and each year the U.S. Forest Service will revisit the travel management plan.
+Walnut Canvon and its major side drainages are closed to motorized vehicles.

-The principal access to the Monument is via I-40, approximately 5 miles southeast of the city of Flagstaff and a paved 3.0-mile entrance road (2.1 miles long before entering Monument boundaries).
-The entrance road was constructed in 1963 and was built specifically to provide access from I-40 to the Monument.
+The principal access to the monument is via I-40, approximately 5 miles southeast of the city of Flagstaff and a paved 3.0-mile entrance road (2.1 miles long before entering monument boundaries).
+The entrance road was constructed in 1963 and was built specifically to provide access from I-40 to the monument.
 The entrance road provides the primary access to the north rim and to the residential area and maintenance complex.
 The road terminates at a loop parking lot immediately adjacent to the visitor center.
 Three small turnouts with picnic areas were constructed along the roadway; two are on the west side of the road and one is on the east side (NPS 2007).

 Forest Road 128 is accessed via I-40 at the Townsend/Winona exit, approximately 6 miles east of the Walnut Canyon exit.
-Forest Road 128 accesses Anderson Mesa and Marshall Lake, terminating at Lake Mary at the intersection of Forest Highway 3 (Lake Mary Road).
-Forest Road 128c, a 3.4-mile spur road off Forest Road 128 was constructed by the U.S. Forest Service in the 1980s.
-Forest Road 128c provides access to the south Monument boundary; however, there is no vehicular access within the Monument (USFS 2011a).
-The National Park Service maintains the entrance road (NF 622); use of the entrance road and Forest Road 303 is not restricted; however, the entrance to the Monument is gated just beyond the entrance station and locked at night.
-There are two official USFS roads (303 and 622) to the west and northwest of the Monument boundary (USFS 2011a).
+Forest Road 128 accesses Anderson Mesa and Marshall Lake, terminating at Lake Mary at the intersection of Forest Highway 3 (Lake Mary Road) (USFS 2011a).

+The National Park Service maintains the entrance road (NF 622); use of the entrance road and Forest Road 303 is not restricted; however, the entrance to the monument is gated just beyond the entrance station and locked at night.
+There are two official USFS roads (303 and 622) to the west and northwest of the monument boundary (USFS 2011a).

-Trails within the Monument are minimal and include the 0.9-mile-long Island Trail, 0.7mile-long Rim Trail (plus a short spur), and a short trail to the picnic area (NPS 2007).
+Trails within the monument are minimal and include the 0.9-mile-long Island Trail, 0.7-mile-long Rim Trail (plus a short spur), and a short trail to the picnic area (NPS 2007).
 The Island Trail is paved and includes 240 steps to traverse the 185-feet elevation gain, which allows interpretation and observation of Sinagua structures.
-A section of the Arizona Trail passes the northwest corner of the Monument and is used by local and regional visitors for recreational purposes.
-Because of this proximity, occasional inappropriate uses occur on Monument property, including trespass, shooting, hunting, woodcutting, and vehicle travel.
+A section of the Arizona Trail passes the northwest corner of the monument and is used by local and regional visitors for recreational purposes.
+Because of this proximity, occasional inappropriate uses occur on monument property, including trespass, shooting, and hunting.

-Public access via Forest Service roads on the south rim of Walnut Canyon and the lack of NPS presence make protection of managed resources difficult.
+Public access via U.S. Forest Service roads on the south rim of Walnut Canyon and the lack of NPS presence make protection of managed resources difficult.
 The extensive travel time (approximately one-hour via Forest Road 128) to the south rim poses difficulties in responding to emergencies in a timely fashion.
-The inability to regulate the use of Coconino National Forest roads adjacent to Monument boundaries makes protection of resources difficult and unauthorized access often occurs (NPS 2007).
+The inability to regulate the use of Coconino National Forest roads adjacent to monument boundaries makes protection of resources difficult and unauthorized access often occurs (NPS 2007).